CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

 1. Click on **Apply**.

-1. When prompted that Your app may restart if you are updating connection strings.
-Are you sure you want to continue?, select **Confirm**.
+1. When prompted that your app may restart if you are updating connection strings.
+Are you sure you want to continue?, Select **Confirm**.

      ![](media/new-image52.png)